Yutang-ETH/PhaseGrass_publication/phasing_quality_evaluation_DH647/README.md

-This folder contains scripts that were used to evaluate phasing quality by PhaseGrass
+This folder contains scripts that were used to evaluate phasing quality of DH647

 plot_phase_DH647.R visualizes the following: